We Can’t Afford to let MnDOT Perpetuate the Status Quo

+We Can’t Afford to let MnDOT Perpetuate the Status Quo

 Both the City of Minneapolis and Saint Paul have determined that even with rapid electrification, it won’t be possible to achieve their climate goals without reducing driving by about 2% per year.
 We will not be able to meet necessary emissions reductions targets if the Minnesota Department of Transportation continues to double down on freeways while ignoring investments in clean transportation options like walking, biking and transit.

 Every year that the I-94 trench continues to exist is a tremendous missed opportunity to replace it with infrastructure that benefits, not harms, the surrounding communities.
 The highway occupies over 284 acres or nearly half a square mile within the Rethinking I-94 project area.
 This land generates no tax revenue that could be used to fund vital city services.

 Instead, it costs hundreds of millions of public dollars to maintain the highway’s pavement, retaining walls and bridges.
 It simply doesn’t make sense to continue dumping hundreds of millions of our tax dollars into an idea that doesn’t work and provides limited benefits at a great cost to surrounding communities.
-The Twin Cities Boulevard is our once-in-a-lifetime opportunity to reclaim the freeway land and transform it into something wonderful that puts community needs first.
+The Twin Cities Boulevard is our once-in-a-lifetime opportunity to reclaim the freeway land and transform it into that puts community needs first.